 - Embed any linked files.

-If you’re struggling, a handy template can be downloaded from the sticker product pages, or we’ve added some helpful examples you can download below.Â
+If you’re struggling, a handy template can be downloaded from the sticker product pages, or we’ve added some helpful examples you can download below.

-We can’t wait to see your stickers!
+We can’t wait to see your custom shapes!